skyface753/Trainees-FiSi/docs/networking/advanced/index.md

 ---
-title: projects.md
+title: advanced
 ---

-This is a stub for the projects.md section.
+This is a stub for the advanced section.

 Please add content to this section.